Afanyi/pg2/README.md

 ---

 ## Project Overview
-The **Dungeon Crawler** is an agile-based game project developed in multiple iterations.
+The **Dungeon Crawler** is an agile-based game project developed in multiple iterations from praktikum 2 to praktikum 6 with raktikum2 and 3 terminal based nad the following GUI based.
 The game follows a **turn-based movement system**, where the player navigates through a dungeon filled with interactive tiles, NPCs, items, and multiple levels.
 Initially implemented as a **terminal-based application**, it has been upgraded to a **graphical interface using Qt**.

-The project focuses on **object-oriented design**, implementing inheritance, polymorphism, data structures, AI pathfinding, and file I/O.
+The project focuses on **object-oriented design**, implementing inheritance, polymorphism, data structures, Dijkstra pathfinding, and file I/O.

 ## Features
 - **Turn-based movement system**